msft-davidlee/contoso-exchange-matching-engine/README.md

 ![CD Apps workflow](/contoso-exchange-matching-engine/actions/workflows/cdapps.yml/badge.svg)

 # Introduction
-This repo contains a Matching engine demo on New Single Order made via FIX protocol with multicast broadcast to Market Data Recipients running on Azure VMs (Infrastruture-as-a-service).
+This repo contains a Exchange Matching engine demo on New Single Order made via FIX protocol with multicast broadcast to Market Data Recipients running on Azure VMs (Infrastruture-as-a-service).
 It is build to suit our specific use case today around New Single Order (buy and sell) via FIX 4.4 protocol and there are 2 market data recipients are listening for the executed order over UDP multicast.
 The architecture of the demo is NOT representative of how a trading platform should be designed and run on Azure and does not speak to how we would recommand a cloud native architecture

 ![Architecture](/docs/TradingPlatformDemo.png)